4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/disjointSet/quickFind/README.md

 ## Background
 Every object will be assigned a component identity.
-The implementation of Quick Find often involves an underlying array that tracks the component identity of each object.
+The implementation of Quick Find often involves an underlying array or hash map that tracks the component identity of each object.
+Here, we use a hash map.

 ### Union
 Between the two components, decide on the component d, to represent the combined set.
 Let the other component's identity be d'.
-Simply iterate over the component identifier array, and for any element with identity d', assign it to d.
+Simply iterate over the component identifier array / map, and for any element with identity d', assign it to d.

 ### Find